sm0ze/ReSub.SYS/README.md

 This bot is created originally for Geminel's discord server.

-Current system enhancements and their prerequisites can be found here: https://docs.google.com/spreadsheets/d/17BOjAitr1rFfC3HPiqvUNLFrel9aMh0GyePNIuqHrG4/edit?usp=sharing
+Current system enhancements and their prerequisites can be found on page 2 here: https://docs.google.com/spreadsheets/d/17BOjAitr1rFfC3HPiqvUNLFrel9aMh0GyePNIuqHrG4/edit?usp=sharing

 # Acknowledgements
  - EvieePy: A Cogs Example for the rewrite version of - discord.py